llsoftsec/llsoftsecbook/book.md

   ...
   ;; the bl instruction jumps to function f and
   ;; stores the return address, i.e. the address of
-  ;; the 'add' instruction in register x30 bl f add x0, x0, x1
+  ;; the 'add' instruction, in register x30 bl f add x0, x0, x1
   ...